lupyuen/pinephone-mir/README.md

 ## Build GTK Toolkit Library on PinePhone with Ubuntu Touch

+_Why build GTK Library?_

+Because according to `gdb`, our GTK App crashed in `libgdk-3.so`, a GTK Shared Library which has no debug symbols.

+So by building GTK Library ourselves and linking our app to the GTK Static Library, we might find out why it crashed.

 ```bash
 # Install gobject-introspection Library.
 Must be installed before pip3 because it messes up Python.
 sudo apt install libgirepository1.0-dev